junaiderade/nextjs_tutorial/nextjs_tutorial_notes.md

 - a Command Line Interface (CLI) tool that sets up a Next.js application for you.

 # Questions

+## how does next.js optimize images?
+Preventing layout shift automatically when images are loading.
+Resizing images to avoid shipping large images to devices with a smaller viewport.
+Lazy loading images by default (images load as they enter the viewport).
+Serving images in modern formats, like WebP and AVIF, when the browser supports it.

+you don't have to worry about:
+    Ensure your image is responsive on different screen sizes.
+    Specify image sizes for different devices.
+    Prevent layout shift as the images load.
+    Lazy load images that are outside the user's viewport.

+## why optimize fonts
+CSS Modules allow you to scope CSS to a component by automatically creating unique class names, so you don't have to worry about style collisions as well.

+## how does nextjs optimize fonts
+Next.js automatically optimizes fonts in the application when you use the next/font module.
+It downloads font files at build time and hosts them with your other static assets.
+This means when a user visits your application, there are no additional network requests for fonts which would impact performance.

 ## what is next JS, defined simply?
 https://www.youtube.com/watch?v=BILxV_vrZO0